Queen Alexandra's Mounted Rifles

-Queen Alexandra's Mounted Rifles (QAMR) is an armoured regiment of the New Zealand Army and forms part of the Royal New Zealand Armoured Corps.
-The regiment was formed in 1864 and is currently an armoured cavalry unit equipped with NZLAV.
+Queen Alexandra's Mounted Rifles (QAMR) was an armoured unit of the New Zealand Army.
+The unit was first raised in 1864 and existed in various forms as an independent unit until 2025, when it was amalgamated with the 1st Battalion, Royal New Zealand Infantry Regiment.

 History

 On 16 September 1864, the Alexandra Troop of the Wanganui Cavalry Volunteers was accepted for service by the New Zealand Government.
 The troop was named after Princess Alexandra, the Princess of Wales.
 The troop saw active service in the New Zealand Wars, mainly on patrolling and despatch riding duties, before being disbanded in late 1865.
-Reformed as the Alexandra Cavalry Volunteers, the troop guarded Wanganui during the Titokowaru campaign (1868), and took part in the Parihaka operation (1881).
+Reformed as the Alexandra Cavalry Volunteers, the troop guarded Wanganui during the Titokowaru campaign in 1868, and took part in the Parihaka operation in 1881.

-In 1868, Trooper William Lingard, a founding member of the Alexandra Troop, won the New Zealand Cross for rescuing a comrade under enemy fire at Titokowaru's pa at Tauranga Ika.
+In 1868, Trooper William Lingard, a founding member of the Alexandra Troop, was awarded the New Zealand Cross for his actions at Tauranga-ika on 28 December 1868, where he rescued a wounded comrade under enemy fire.
 In 1897 the unit was renamed the Alexandra Mounted Rifles.
-Volunteers from Alexandra Mounted Rifles served in South Africa during the Boer War, where Farrier Sergeant Major William James Hardham won the Victoria Cross at Naauwpoort, in January 1901, where he rescued a wounded comrade while under heavy enemy fire.
+Volunteers from the Alexandra Mounted Rifles served in South Africa during the South African War, where Farrier Sergeant Major William James Hardham was awarded the Victoria Cross for his actions near Naauwpoort on 28 January 1901.
+During an engagement with Boer forces, Hardham went back under heavy fire to assist the wounded Trooper McCrae, placed him on his own horse, and guided him to safety.
 In 1911 the unit became the 2nd (Wellington West Coast) Mounted Rifles.

 In the First World War (1914–1918) men of the regiment saw active service in the Queen Alexandra's 2nd (Wellington West Coast) Mounted Rifles squadron of the Wellington Mounted Rifles Regiment, New Zealand Mounted Rifles Brigade.

 The squadron of 158 men and 169 horses was initially commanded by Major Jim Elmslie.
 The New Zealand Mounted Rifles Brigade was sent from Egypt to Gallipoli in May 1915, without its horses.
 On Gallipoli the mounted riflemen gained a reputation as excellent scouts and hard fighters.
 New Zealand's mounted regiments were particularly prominent in battles fought at Outpost No 3, Table Top, Chunuk Bair and Hill 60.
 For his gallantry on Chunuk Bair, Major Elmslie was recommended for a posthumous Victoria Cross.

 The New Zealand Rough Riders marching through Christchurch before leaving for the Boer War.
 Sir George Grey Special Collections, Auckland Libraries, 69-2.